frankroron/DesktopCommanderMCPAdv/FAQ.md

 This allows Claude to manage processes that would normally exceed conversation timeouts, such as video encoding, large file operations, or complex builds.

+### Can I use it to manage remote servers?

+Yes!
+The `ssh_execute_command` tool allows you to execute commands on remote servers via SSH.
+Key features include:

+1. Support for both password and private key authentication
+2. Configurable port, working directory, and timeout settings
+3. Clearly formatted command output with both stdout and stderr
+4. Detailed error handling for connection and authentication issues

+This feature is perfect for server administration, deployments, monitoring, and other remote management tasks without having to switch between tools.

 ### Can I use it for non-coding tasks?

 Absolutely.
 While it excels at coding-related tasks, Claude Desktop Commander can be used for many system tasks: